Author Image

 Paninski Lab @ Columbia University

-Jun 2022 - Present, New York
+Jun 2022 - Jun 2023, New York

 Most decoding methods require spike sorting yet current spike sorting algorithms might be inaccurate and costly.
 So we proposed a spike sorting free method for decoding neural recordings.